 “Where do I start?” is a question most customer service representatives often ask themselves.
 Urgency is definitely a good starting point, but how do we define the level of urgency without wasting valuable time deliberating?

-A text mining model can define the urgency level of a customer ticket and tag it accordingly.
+Text mining software can define the urgency level of a customer ticket and tag it accordingly.
 Support tickets with words and expressions that denote urgency, such as 'as soon as possible' or 'right away', are duly tagged as Priority.

 To see how text analysis works to detect urgency, check out this MonkeyLearn urgency detection demo model.